11 Incredible Weekend Trips from Portland to Plan ASAP

 The Seattle Center: The three things worth doing at Seattle Center are the excellent Museum of Pop Culture (lots of good music-related exhibits around Seattle’s role in the grunge scene), the Chihuly Gardens and Glass (Dale Chihuly was a mastermind when it comes to glass), and Caffe Vita at KEXP (the coolest setting for a coffee shop in Seattle, where you can sip your drink right outside the recording studio for Seattle’s alternative radio station, KEXP).
 The thing not worth doing?
 Going to the top of the Space Needle.
 It’s ridiculously expensive ($40+ a person at the time of writing) and the view is missing a key piece of the skyline…the Space Needle!
 Skip it.

-Kerry Park for Sunset: The reason we don’t recommend that you go up the Space Needle is that there is a perfectly lovely viewpoint 10 minutes away that is free, and INCLUDES the Space Needle, which is an iconic piece of the Seattle skyline.
+Kerry Park for Sunset: The reason we don’t recommend that you go up the Space Needle is that there is a perfectly lovely viewpoint 10 minutes away that is free, and INCLUDES the Space Needle, which is an iconic part of the Seattle skyline.
 Plus, a view of Mount Rainier and Elliott Bay on a clear night!
 This is the most popular sunset spot in the city, so don’t expect to be alone up here.
 We bring all the friends and family who visit us in Seattle here.
+You can find it here on Google Maps.

-Take the ferry to Bainbridge Island: One of the unique pieces about Seattle’s geography is the fact that it is right on the water, but not the ocean.
-The Puget Sound separates Seattle from the Olympic Peninsula, and we LOVE taking the ferry over to Bainbridge Island for a half day excursion (and you don’t need a car, but you can take one on the ferry).
+Take the ferry to Bainbridge Island: One of the unique things about Seattle’s geography is the fact that it is right on the water, but not the ocean.
+The Puget Sound separates Seattle from the Olympic Peninsula, and we LOVE taking the ferry over for a day trip to Bainbridge Island (and you don’t need a car, but you can take one on the ferry).
 The ferry ride leaves from downtown Seattle along the waterfront, and embarks on a picturesque journey across the Sound that includes (on a clear day) all three major mountains in Washington State: Mount Olympus (and the rest of the Olympic Range), Mount Rainier, and Mount Baker.
 Once you’re on Bainbridge, walk down the main strip (Winslow Way), do some window shopping, and eat at Blackbird Bakery (great baked goods) or Proper Fish (proper fish and chips, down to the newspaper wrapping and the mushy peas).

 Mount Rainier National Park